rt1d6m7/rt1d6m7/README.md

 - ❓ Ask me about anything related to DevOps and related technologies

-- 🗣️ Favourite Phrases: Valar Morghulis <> Valar Dohaeris
+- 🗣️ Favourite Phrases: THE ALL is Mind; The Universe is Mental

 </td><td valign="top" width="50%">